 You are required to complete an online, competency based application form.
-The application form will be assessed by trained assessors and you will be informed within 4 weeks of submitting your application as to whether you have been successful and will be continuing to stage 2.
+The application form will be assessed by trained assessors and you will be informed within 4 weeks after the closing date if you have been successful.
+You may be informed of your results during the opening window, due to the volume of applications received.

-Stage Two - National Search Assessment Centre
+Stage two - National Search Assessment Centre